accessibility-luxembourg/accessibilite.public.lu/content/en/raweb1/rgaa/criteres/1.8/annexe.md

     title: Images of Text
 ---

-#### Particular cases
+#### Special cases

-For this criterion, there is special case management when the text is part of the logo, a commercial name, a [CAPTCHA](#captcha), a [test-image](#test-image) or an image whose graphic accuracy would be considered essential to the proper transmission of the information conveyed by the image.
-In these situations, the criterion is not applicable for these elements.
+For this criterion, there is special case management when the text is part of a logo, a trade name, a [CAPTCHA](#captcha), a [test image](#test-image) or an image whose graphic accuracy is considered essential for the correct transmission of the information conveyed by the image.
+In these situations, the criterion does not apply to these elements.

 #### Technical notes

-Since text in vector images is real text, it is not affected by this criterion.
+As the text in vector images is real text, it is not affected by this criterion.